raymond-chii/Hackathon/README.md

 ## 🏅 Recognition

 Our innovative approach and potential for significant impact earned us the second-place prize at the Pfizer 2024 Hackathon.

----

-For more information or collaboration opportunities, please contact [Your Contact Information].